-One of the aspects I really enjoy while I am conducting an interview, with a leader in a career transition, is looking for a unique connection to break the ice and to make the time more comfortable for myself and the people I interview.
-I have met many interesting people and have had amazing conversations through digging a little deeper and being a little more attentive to the details.
+One of the aspects I really enjoy while I am conducting an interview with a leader in a career transition is looking for a unique connection to break the ice and to make the time more comfortable for myself and the people I interview.
+I have met many interesting people and have had amazing conversations by digging a little deeper and being a little more attentive to the details.

 I interview executives and leaders from all over the country, with a wide range of industry backgrounds and with a wide spectrum of experience, compensation levels and interests – so it is not difficult to take that extra step and find out something that you have in common and help create conversation.

 Career Builder has a great article for job seekers and it encourages them to find a connection with someone in the company they want to get hired by:

 “Job seekers are shooting themselves in the feet all because they’re not giving just a small amount of extra effort.
 Create a connection between you and the job, company, industry or leadership, and you increase your chances of an interview and an offer.

 As you begin your research on a prospective employer, keep an eye out for any clues that could lead to a personal connection with someone in the company. “

 As the interviewer, this is beneficial to you as well, because it brings out an extra spark in the person you are interviewing.
 You get to see a part of their personality that maybe you wouldn’t have before and you may even have a networking opportunity you did not realize was before you.

 For me, it has been fun to connect people with different aspects of my life for instance: